amrandin/amrandin.github.io/_posts/2019-06-16-Computer_Security.markdown

 ---
 layout: post
-title:  "Hello Computer Security"
+title:  "Welcome to BLOG..."
 date:   2019-06-16
-categories: Computer Security
+categories: Computer Security & Machine Learning
 ---
-Hello Computer Security!
+Hello and welcome to my new BLOG on Computer Security and Machine Learning!
+I'm looking forward to sharing posts on my research.
+Stay tuned...